kaemic3/GMu/Readme.md

 - Clean up the code, lots of inconsistencies.
 - Fully add support for MBC1, MBC2, MBC3, and MBC5.
 - Port emulator to Win32.

+# Special thanks to Casey Muratori for the handmade hero project!